yj-jang-98/QQS3C/README.md

 at least.
 (The following description is after installing the above three elements)

 If WSL is installed, the appropriate Linux OS is Ubuntu-24.04 LTS version.

+And next is Quanser requirement on Windows.
+You need to installation Quanser's api and library to use this code.

 ### Settings for operation
 There exist two way to use this library.
 One is using both Windows and WSL environment, The other is using only Windows environment.